School Newsletter - Week 3 Term 1- 2025

 REMINDER - Late Arrivals/Early Departures

-All parents/caregivers who are dropping off late or collecting students early please report to the school office.
+All parents/caregivers who are dropping off late or collecting students early please ensure that you drop/pick your child off from the rear carpark and report to the school office to mark the roll.

 It is a legal requirement that all schools keep up to date records of students throughout the school day.